viamrobotics/docs/docs/how-tos/collect-sensor-data.md

 ## Stop data capture

-If this is a test project, make sure you stop data capture to avoid charges for a large amount of unwanted data.
+If this is a test project, make sure you stop data capture to avoid [incurring fees](https://www.viam.com/product/pricing) for capturing large amounts of test data.

 In the **Data capture** section of your sensor's configuration, toggle the switch to **Off**.